General Information

 The steel structure consists mainly of two front columns, a longitudinal front truss, a single suspension rod (marked by the blue line), transverse beams, purlins, and metal roofing sheets.
 The span s ≅ 12 m, and the span b ≅ 3 m.
 Figure 3 shows the suspension rod.

 The suspension rod is made of a square hollow section and is placed in the mid-span region of the front truss; it connects the front purlin (marked by the red dashed line) with the balcony handrail.
-Figures 4 and 5 show a front and a bottom view of the suspension rod to canopy roof connection.
+Figures 4 and 5 show a front and a bottom view of the connection between the suspension rod and the canopy roof.

 The suspension rod is welded to an L-plate, which is connected to the front purlin by a sheet metal screw.